 different biases - e.g. one subself may see boys or men as inherently

-superior to girls and women, and other subselves may strongly disagree.
+superior to girls and women, and other subselves may be indifferent or strongly disagree.

 Never a dull moment!